-Electricity prices have increased over the past decade and are anticipated to increase an additional 26%–42% by 2020.
+Electricity prices have increased over the last decade and are anticipated to increase an additional 26%–42% by 2020.
 The 2000–01 energy crisis and numerous energy mandates have made the per kilowatt hour cost of energy in California higher than the national average and significantly higher than neighboring states.

 Recommend policies on issues concerning utilities and commerce, including electricity, telecommunications, commercial transactions, corporate governance, economic stimulus and development.